EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 * https://catalogue.eidf.ac.uk/

 Log in with your SAFE credentials, then click on `Datasets` and find your own dataset and click on that.
-If you click on the `Manage` you can edit existing metadata or add to the existing metadata.
+If you click on `Manage` you can edit existing metadata or add to the existing metadata.
 Similarly, if you have uploaded resources you can click on a resource link and then `Manage` and you will be able to update Metadata.
 You will not be able to edit the S3 links.

 ## Testing your s3 links and downloading